synapticiel/telecom_churn/README.md

 <img src="./screens/tranform.png" align="middle">

-Once tranfor executed  you should have data that looks like this :
+Once tranform executed you should have data that looks like this :

 In the customers churn_transform_index :